-Water Docs @ School Action Projects is an eight-month learning and action program for Ontario Grade 8 students, delivered through a partnership between Ecologos and Learning for a Sustainable Future.
+Water Docs @ School Action Projects is a seven-month learning and action program for Ontario Grade 8 students, delivered through a partnership between Ecologos and Learning for a Sustainable Future.
 The free program (valued at $3,700) has been used successfully at schools across the province, praised by teachers for cultivating a deep caring for the environment, as well as skills in leadership, team-building, project management and filmmaking.

 Two teachers from Brookside Public School in Scarborough discuss their experiences with the Water Docs @ School Action Projects program: